arcanecode/Managing_SSIS_Projects/Documentation/CourseOutline.md

 ﻿# Course Outline

 Below is the overview of the Pluralsight course, Managing SSIS Projects.
 Note the module numbers are not used in the course video, they are for reference.
-In addition they are used in the naming of the demo files in the SSIS project.
+In addition, they are used in the naming of the demo files in the SSIS project.

 ## Overview